Solid Earnings Propel REITs Higher

 So much for the "first month of job losses in 7 years" narrative that the media giddily pushed last month.
 Nonfarm payrolls rose 261k in October while September was revised up to a positive 18k.
 Consumer confidence hit 125.9 in October, among the highest reading since 2000.
 The overall health of the labor markets continues to be impressive across nearly all metrics.
 According to BLS data, job growth has slowed from a 2% rate in 2015 to a 1.5% rate in 2017, however, as labor markets have tightened.

 Nearly 2 million jobs have been added since last November and more than 17 million jobs have been added since the beginning of 2010.
 Average hourly earnings took a mild step higher and continue along an upward trend around 3% YoY growth, while CPI inflation remains low, a good development for financial markets.
 We have continued to point out that the "wage growth is stagnant" narrative is simply wrong.
-The data actually shows that real wages have seen one of the best periods of growth in forty years.
+The data actually shows that real wages have seen one of the best periods of growth in 40 years.
 Real wages have increased 7.3% since 2014.
 Real wage growth is primarily a function of productivity growth and low inflation.

-The unemployment rate ticked lower to 4.1%, but the prime working-age labor force participation rate also ticked lower and remains nearly 300bps below the 2000 peak, representing more than 3 million prime working-age people that are not working or seeking work.
+The unemployment rate ticked lower to 4.1%, but the prime working-age labor force participation rate also ticked lower and remains nearly 300 bps below the 2000 peak, representing more than 3 million prime working-age people that are not working or seeking work.
 There are several common explanations for the sustained decline in prime-working age labor force participation: longer time spent in the education system, the opioid crisis, and the expansion and continued use of government welfare programs after the recession.
 Structural reforms may be needed to fully unleash that segment of the workforce.
 We believe this suggests further slack in the labor markets and continued modest pressure on wage growth.

 Construction Spending Continues to Moderate After Strong Start to 2017

 Construction spending continued to moderate in September, dragged down by continued weakness in nonresidential and public construction spending.
-Residential spending, the only category seeing any inflation-adjusted growth, is higher by 11.7% on a rolling-12-month basis while nonresidential spending is higher by 4.4% public construction is lower by 3.4%.
+Residential spending, the only category seeing any inflation-adjusted growth, is higher by 11.7% on a rolling 12-month basis while nonresidential spending is higher by 4.4% and public construction is lower by 3.4%.
 New single-family construction is higher by 9% YTD while multifamily is higher by 4%.

 After several years of above-trend supply growth, all of the major nonresidential commercial real estate have seen slowing construction activity.
 Tighter financing conditions, higher construction costs, and moderating asset valuations have sidelined incremental projects.
 Construction job growth data is consistent with the construction and housing data.